mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 When running on distributed settings we're doint between-graph replication and we can choose between asynchronous training and synchronous training.
-We recomment to do synchronous training when running distributed, for this run the code with the `--sync=True` argument that will use [tf.train.SyncReplicasOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/SyncReplicasOptimizer)) as the optimizer.
+We recommend to do synchronous training, for this we'll use [tf.train.SyncReplicasOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/SyncReplicasOptimizer)) as the model optimizer.

 So in summary we're using between-graph replication for distributed training, and in-graph replication for using multiple GPUs in each worker.